kcui1995/pyPCET/README.md

 3. `ProdProtonPot` (1D array): Product proton potential as a function of rp in eV
 4. `Vel` (float or 1D array): electronic coupling as a function of rp or a constant in eV

 The input of the proton coodtinate and the proton potentials can only be 1D arrays, and their length must be equal.
 The electronic coupling can be either an 1D array or a number.
 If `Vel` is given as a number, we assume it is constant along the proton coordinate.

+>[!NOTE]
-Note that the programm will not automatically interpolate or fit the input data.
-The users should provide data on a dense grid of the proton coordinate to ensure numerical accuracy in subsequent calculations.
+> The programm will use the input data as is without any automatic interpolation or fitting.
+The users should provide data on a fine grid of proton coordinate to ensure numerical accuracy in subsequent calculations.
 The `fit_poly6`, `fit_poly8`, and `bspline` functions in `functions.py` can be used for interpolation or fitting purpose.

 In the following example, we read calculated proton potentials and electronic coupling from a file, and then spline the data using the `bspline` function in `functions.py`,